Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/315-network-boot.md

 **Expected result**

-If the server assigned to the `Autoboot` option is available in our network after a while menu should appear.
+If the server assigned to the `Autoboot` option is available in the local network after a while menu should appear.

-If the server assigned to the `Autoboot` option isn't available in our network, selecting this option will result in configuring the network interfaces and in the case of no access to the server, return to the setup menu.
+If the server assigned to the `Autoboot` option isn't available in the local network, selecting this option will result in configuring the network interfaces and in the case of no access to the server, return to the setup menu.

 ## PXE004.001 DTS option is available and works correctly